Cancer epigenetics: Cervical cancer

-The second most common malignant tumor in women is invasive cervical cancer (ICC) and more than 50% of all invasive cervical cancer (ICC) is caused by oncongenic human papillomavirus 16 (HPV16).
+The second most common malignant tumor in women is invasive cervical cancer (ICC) and more than 50% of all invasive cervical cancer (ICC) is caused by oncogenic human papillomavirus 16 (HPV16).
 Furthermore, cervix intraepithelial neoplasia (CIN) is primarily caused by oncogenic HPV16.
 As in many cases, the causative factor for cancer does not always take a direct route from infection to the development of cancer.
 Genomic methylation patterns have been associated with invasive cervical cancer.
 Within the HPV16L1 region, 14 tested CpG sites have significantly higher methylation in CIN3+ than in HPV16 genomes of women without CIN3.
 Only 2/16 CpG sites tested in HPV16 upstream regulatory region were found to have association with increased methylation in CIN3+.
 This suggests that the direct route from infection to cancer is sometimes detoured to a precancerous state in cervix intraepithelial neoplasia.
 Additionally, increased CpG site methylation was found in low levels in most of the five host nuclear genes studied, including 5/5 TERT, 1/4 DAPK1, 2/5 RARB, MAL, and CADM1.
 Furthermore, 1/3 of CpG sites in mitochondrial DNA were associated with increased methylation in CIN3+.
 Thus, a correlation exists between CIN3+ and increased methylation of CpG sites in the HPV16 L1 open reading frame.
 This could be a potential biomarker for future screens of cancerous and precancerous cervical disease.